PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 After recovering his breath, Kim moved alongside his sister.
 He was looking at the village, he was ready for trouble.
-Her train of thought evaporated.
+Her expanding fantasies evaporated.

 They walked towards the village at a slow pace, absorbing everything, every sight, sound and smell: dogs, geese, carts and horses, stacks of things by the buildings, sacks of things by the stacks.
 Smoke and banging.
 And the people, how they were dressed: everyone had good boots or clogs.
 Tom gave her own boots a quick look.
 Pride surged through her with a dawning thought: she was fitting in.